percona/pmm-doc/docs/setting-up/client/aws.md

 After the role is created EC2 instances running PMM will have permissions to discover RDS DB instances.

 !!! note alert alert-primary ""
-    It’s also possible to create an IAM role to delegate permissions to an IAM user or to add permissions to a user belonging to other AWS account.
-Check the official AWS documentation for more information on  [Creating IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html).
+    It’s also possible to create an IAM role to delegate permissions to an IAM user or to add permissions to a user belonging to another AWS account.
+See the [official AWS documentation on creating IAM roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create.html).

 ## Setting up the Amazon RDS DB Instance